UniversalDependencies/docs/_ja-pos/NOUN.md

 Stems of nominal verbs (e.g. 質問“question”) are tagged also classified into ADJ, which are a kind of noun and behave like ordinary adjectives in being followed by a auxiliary verb (e.g. だ).
 Note that they are tagged NOUN, when they are used as nouns (e.g. 自由 を 手に入れる  “gain freedom”).

-Czech nouns have the lexical feature Gender.
-Furthermore, the nouns inflect for Number and Case.

-A verbal noun can be derived productively from almost every verb (e.g. dělat  “to do” → dělání  “doing”).
-While in other languages a corresponding form may be called gerund and tagged VERB, in Czech it is tagged NOUN.
-It has always the neuter gender and the full number-case inflectional paradigm.

 ### Examples

 - _猫&nbsp;_ “cat” (名詞)